jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

         :width: 400

 As the input current pulse amplitude increases, the rise time of the membrane potential speeds up.
-In the limit of the input current pulse width becoming infinitesimally small, :math:`T_W \rightarrow 0s`, the membrane potential rise time will jump straight up:
+In the limit of the input current pulse width becoming infinitesimally small, :math:`T_W \rightarrow 0s`, the membrane potential will jump straight up in virtually zero rise time:

 ::